Yelp/paasta/docs/source/upgrading_marathon.rst

 #.
 If passing, deploy the new version of paasta_tools with the new client library.
    (follow the `standard release cycle stuff <contributing.html#making-new-versions>`_)

 #.
-Once deployed everywhere, pull in the new version of the Marathon container.
+Once deployed everywhere, pull in the new version of the Marathon package.

    #.
-Clone the repo where it is built. (``<git@git.yelpcorp.com:docker-images/marathon>``)
+Clone the repo where it is built. (``<git@git.yelpcorp.com:packages/marathon>``)
    #.
-Bump as necessary; let jenkins push out the new container.
+Bump the version numbers in the Makefile.
    #.
+Push and let Jenkins build the new package.
-Ask puppet to run the new version of the container in a safe area (e.g. mesosstage).
+   #.
+Update Puppet to use the new version of Marathon.
+This is done using Hiera.
-         if that works, ask puppet to run the new version everywhere.
          (see the `puppet code <https://opengrok.yelpcorp.com/xref/sysgit/puppet/modules/profile_paasta/manifests/marathon.pp>`_)
+   #.
+Using ``./orchestration_tools/upgrade_marathon.sh``, perform the Marathon upgrade in each cluster.

 If you find that there is incompatibility anywhere along the way, use judgement to decide what steps need to be re-ordered preserve Marathon availability.